ch-benard/sample-node-docker-app/README.md

       - PORT=9000
 ```

 This work is mainly inspired by [this repo](https://github.com/Dvelezs94/sample-node-docker).
+I just added the docker-compose way to start the app.